enlighten2/enlighten2.github.io/tutorial2.md

 is not the case, and you will need to edit the .prep file *or* the .pdb file.
 2. *Enlighten* will understand to use the .prep and .frcmod files for the residue NAP.
-Currently, this will be the case if the files are in the same directory where you run *Enlighten*, *and* filenames are the same as the three-letter residue name in the PDB, and the extensions are **.prepc** or **.off** for the 'topology' file and **.frcmod** for the parameter file (see above).
+Currently, this will be the case if the files are in the same directory where you run *Enlighten* (i.e. the "Working directory" indicated in the *Enlighten2* plugin), *and* filenames are the same as the three-letter residue name in the PDB, and the extensions are **.prepc** or **.off** for the 'topology' file and **.frcmod** for the parameter file (see above).